ese3500/final-project-yanfu-srikrishna/README.md

 What is your approach to the problem?

 ### 9. Components

 What major components do you need and why?
+We need an ultrasonic sensor to detect the presence of obstacles.

 ### 10. Evaluation

 What is your metric for evaluating how well your product/solution solves the problem?
 Think critically on this section.
 Having a boolean metric such as “it works” is not very useful.
 This is akin to making a speaker and if it emits sound, albeit however terrible and ear wrenching, declare this a success.
 It is recommended that your project be something that you can take pride in.
 Oftentimes in interviews, you will be asked to talk about projects you have worked on.

+When testing our project, we will see what types of obstacles the robot is able to detect/avoid as well as how repeatable the process is for detection/avoidance.
+We can correlate the success of our project with the number of types of obstacles the robot is able to avoid.
+The smaller the rate of collision, the better.

 ### 11. Timeline